vaibhavsabnis/vaibhavsabnis.github.io/README.md

 Step 1:
-Install Ruby 2.7.* from Ruby installer, choose all the 3 MSYS2 options Install Bundler from Bundler site run command bundle init --> this creates a Gemfile
+Install Ruby 2.7.* from Ruby installer, choose all the 3 MSYS2 options Install Bundler from Bundler site
+Go to the repository folder
+    bundle init --> this creates a Gemfile

+some gems may be missing so run bundle install